superseriousbusiness/gotosocial/CONTRIBUTING.md

 One thing that *isn't* mocked is the Database interface because it's just easier to use an in-memory SQLite database than to mock everything out.

-#### Standalone Testrig with Semaphore
+#### Standalone Testrig with Pinafore

-You can launch a testrig as a standalone server running at localhost, which you can connect to using something like [Semaphore](https://github.com/NickColley/semaphore/).
+You can launch a testrig as a standalone server running at localhost, which you can connect to using something like [Pinafore](https://github.com/nolanlawson/pinafore/).

 To do this, first build the gotosocial binary with `DEBUG=1 ./scripts/build.sh`.